 The shift you want is up to you.

 Given the small size of our restaurants, we only have a few people on duty as follows: On 1st shift from 2-4 people; on 2nd shift, it's 1 or 2 people; and on 3rd shift from 1-3.
 Only one person at a time?
 It can happen and then you get to keep all the tips and surcharges (explained below).

 What Does the Job Consist of?

 Friendly, immediate service to our customers and fast and efficient food preparation!
 We handle multiple customers simultaneously taking dine-in, and carryout orders.
 Then we prepare food orders quickly.
 Then clear and reset tables ready for the next customers.
 Additionally we wipe counters and equipment, do dishes, refill stock, and complete various shift duties using a checklist.

 We prepare schedules weekly and text it to your phone.
 We rotate off-days so that everyone gets a variety of days off.
 We also try to group two off-days together as much as possible.

 What are the Expectations During Training?

-That each day you wear your complete uniform.
-You arrive 10 minutes before the shift begins.
-You to listen to your trainer, and work hard to learn the job.
-You cannot be late or absent during training or we'll let you go without warning.
+You will cook train for 5-6 days and serve train days for 3-4 days.
+Each day you must wear your complete uniform, arrive 10 minutes before the shift begins, listen to your trainer, and learn the job.
+If you are late or absent during training or fail to meet expectations, we will let you go without warning.

-Compensation is comprised of an hourly wage + cash tips & surcharges.
-(The surcharges are a 15% service fee applied to carryout orders that flow to your paycheck).
-So average compensation with the hourly wage + tips & surcharges typcally average a combined $14-$20 per hour depending on the location and shift you choose.
+Your compensation will be an hourly wage + tips & surcharges.
+(Surcharges are a service fee applied to carryout orders that flow to your paycheck).
+The average compensation with the hourly wage + tips & surcharges will range from $14-$20 per hour depending on the location and shift you choose.